 Outreach & After-Care Support Package

-- Planned & effective support through transitions and beyond, including provision of an 18+ Supported Accommodation programme through The Lioncare Group.
+- Planned & effective support through transitions and beyond, including the provision of an 18+ Supported Accommodation programme through The Lioncare Group.

-- Being and remaining a ‘Secure Base’ for the child / young adult long after they have left Hillfields, for those times when they might be in need of a little support, advise, or simply need the comfort and reassurance of a familiar and friendly face.
+- Being and remaining a ‘Secure Base’ for the child / young adult long after they have left Hillfields, for those times when they might be in need of a little support, advice, or simply need the comfort and reassurance of a familiar and friendly face.

 Statement of Purpose: